-- 9.5 A spills kit (suitable for dealing with bodily fluid spills) should also be available at each academy, and within high risk departments.
+- 9.5 A spills kit (suitable for dealing with bodily fluid spills) should also be available at each academy, and within high-risk departments.
 This should be located adjacent to the First Aid kit. - 9.6 Eye washes are not routinely kept in or near to a First Aid kit but should be used whenever a risk to eye health is present and a mains water tap is not or might not be in the immediate vicinity (in the event of mobile working).
-Wherever eye risks are present away from a tap, an eye wash should be provided.
-Eye irrigation rubber tubes should be kept and available in Science, and all staff aware of how to use immediately whilst First aid support arrives (Remove if Primary) - 9.7 Department heads, the Operations Manager or the Health and Safety Advisor need to assess if the above list is suitable for specific areas for the risks posed by any activity or area.
+Wherever eye risks are present away from a tap, an eye wash should be provided. - 9.7 Department heads, the Operations Manager or the Health and Safety Advisor need to assess if the above list is suitable for specific areas for the risks posed by any activity or area.
 First Aiders are encouraged to attach a list to the outside of each First Aid kit that details the

 - contents and the expiry date (if applicable) for each item.
-First Aiders should also check their First Aid kit regularly to ensure that sufficient items are available. - 9.8 First Aid kits need to be sited to ensure that they are available out of 'normal' hours for anyone who needs to use them.
+First Aiders should also check their First Aid kit regularly to ensure that sufficient items are available and within the use by date. - 9.8 First Aid kits need to be sited to ensure that they are available out of 'normal' hours for anyone who needs to use them.
 First Aid kits should also be located as close as possible to hand washing facilities.